 38. English Isn’t Common

 Russian may not be as common as it once was, but English still isn’t very common.
-Since most of the tourism is Asia, Germany, France, and Russia, most of the locals have learned some phrases in those languages.
-We were approached a few times and the locals would start speaking French or German to us, assuming we were from one of those locations.
+Since most of the tourism is from Asia, Germany, France, and Russia, most of the locals have learned some phrases in those languages.
+We were approached a few times and the locals would start speaking French, Japanese, or German to us, assuming we were from one of those locations.

 It seems kids are learning English in school though since a lot of younger kids were able to have simple extended conversations with us.